A message from Cincinnati Hearing Center, LLC about COVID-19:

 Dr. Richard joined the Cincinnati Hearing Center staff in 2017 after working with Drs.
 Thomas and Robert Schrimpf for over 20 years.
 He earned his Masters degree in Audiology from the University of Tennessee and obtained a clinical doctorate in Audiology from the School of Audiology of the Pennsylvania College of Optometry.
 His background includes experience in hospital, clinical, industrial and private practice settings.
 Dr. Dubrowski is looking forward to seeing all of his current patients, and would like to welcome them to stop by and say hello to him in his new office.

-Read 1 verified patient review for Cincinnati Hearing Center, LLC!
-Their review score was 5 () from 1 review.
+Read 3 verified patient reviews for Cincinnati Hearing Center, LLC!
+Their average review score is 5 () from 3 reviews.

 Write a review Sort by: